 Going manual on your smartphone camera is a great way to learn about photography.
 It turns your smartphone into a

 You may find it frustrating at first, but practice does make perfect.
 Try out new things and play with the settings.
 Give yourself new projects and experiment with different types of photography.

 One of the great things about shooting with a phone camera is that it gives you a preview before you snap the shot.
 When you change the settings, you can see the result on the screen.
 You can change it without wasting a shot if you don’t like it.

 All the knowledge you gain shooting in manual mode transfers over to a DSLR or

 But you can learn as much theory as you like.
 The best way to learn is to start shooting with manual controls.
 So take off the training wheels and go for a ride.

 Using your Android manual camera is the perfect gateway into photography.
 Phone camera apps are easy to use.
 And going manual gives you the power to create stunning photos.

 If your phone doesn’t have a manual mode, download one of the excellent camera apps for Android.
 It’s a great way to develop your photography knowledge and hone your skills.

 Take your time and play around with different settings.
-You may be frustrated at first, but shooting in manual mode will make you a better photographer.
+You may be frustrated at first.
+But shooting in manual mode makes you a better photographer.
 Check out our Photography for Beginners course to take your manual mode skills to the next level!